Below are a list of frequently asked questions:

 What if I can't afford the fees?

-Scholarship funds are available to prevent cost from being a barrier to participation.
-Contact your local Club to determine your eligibility.
+Financial aid is available to prevent cost from being a barrier to participation.
+Financial aid applications are accepted:

 Is my membership covered by my insurance?